-Note that the name of each property (as it appears in the underlying OLAP engine) appears below its name is shown.
-The properties are described in the table below.
+Each property is listed with its underlying name (as it appears in the underlying OLAP engine), as well as a more descriptive label.
+The properties are described in Table 3-1.

-- 3. If your edition of the server includes it, click the Performance Profiling Enabled check box to generate performance reports and views, and click Change. - The page displays a message indicating that the setting was updated. - 4.
-Locate and analyze the performance reports and views.
+3. If your edition of the server includes it, click the Performance Profiling Enabled check box to generate performance reports and views, and click Change.

+The page displays a message indicating that the setting was updated.

+- 4. Locate and analyze the performance reports and views.
 The reports are found in the repository at /performance/reports.
 The views are found at /performance/views. - 5.
 Review the available properties described below to determine if they can be changed to improve performance. - 6.
 Adjust any options as needed, click Change, and run the performance views and reports to understand the impact your changes made. - 7.
 Adjust the settings as necessary.